covidcaremap/covid19-healthsystemcapacity/data/README.md

 - **ICU Bed Occupancy Rate** - % of ICU beds typically occupied by patients in selected facility or area

 - **CCM_ID** - Unique identifier for the facility.
-Matches the Definitive Healtchare ID until other datasets are brought in.
+Matches the Definitive Healtchare ID until new facilities are added or other datasets are brought in.

-- **DH-OBJECTID** - The `OBJECTID` in the Definitive Healtchare dataset for this facility.
+- **DH-OBJECTID** - The `OBJECTID` in the Definitive Healthcare dataset for this facility.

 - **HCRIS-Provider Number** - The `Provider Number` from the HCRIS reports (also matches the `PROVIDER_NUMBER` field in the facility information).

 **Source information**: In the facility dataset there is also a set of columns suffixed with '- SOURCE', which describes the source of the value for the corresponding column.
 The values are prefixed with 'HCRIS', in which case the number comes from HCRIS data, or 'DH', in which it's Definitive Health data.
-It also has the column name from that dataset so you can trace things back to the source datasets.
-The HCRIS columns from from the data processing steps, which are traceable back to the origin HCRIS file data value through the processing notebook workflow.
-The DH data column applied directly to the DH external dataset.
+It also has the column name from that dataset so you can trace everything back to the source datasets.
+The HCRIS columns are created from the data processing steps, which are traceable back to the origin HCRIS file data value through the processing notebook workflow.
+The DH data columns match directly to the DH external dataset.

-**Per Capital Information**: There are additional per-capita fields in the regional datasets:
+**Per Capita Information**: There are additional per-capita fields in the regional datasets:

 - **Population** - Population of this region, sourced by the US Census Bureau 2018 county population estimates.